woojoo666/arcana-notes/notes8.md

-I don't know if there is any meaning to this symmetry though, it is rather arbitrary we could design syntax so that you could retrieve from the default output multiple times actually, **named outputs are not properties**, I keep mixing this up defining a property is not the same as insertion defining a proerty is it's own mechanism actually, separate from property access, cloning, and insertion
+I don't know if there is any meaning to this symmetry though, it is rather arbitrary we could design syntax so that you could retrieve from the default output multiple times actually, **named outputs are not properties**, I keep mixing this up defining properties is not the same as insertion defining a property is it's own mechanism actually, separate from property access, cloning, and insertion

 anytime something is exposed to the public, there is an implicit one-to-many relationship eg for reading, one object can be read by multiple readers